jedgroev/SGWebsite/ADVERTISEMENT.md

 ## Advertise through emails
 Secretaries from SILS and IBED can be reached through two mailing adresses:
 - SILS secretaries (Laura & Aly): sils-secr-science@uva.nl
-- IBED secretaries:
+- IBED secretaries: Secr.IBED.WTCW-science@uva.nl

-Here is an example email:
+Here is an example email that you can send to both secretary offices:
 ```
 Dear Study Groupers,
 Tomorrow Tuesday, we have a session on Principal Component Analysis (PCA).
 This tool brings out patterns in your (big) data and can be used to visualize and explore data.